Back to Blog

 10 Common Insurance Verification Mistakes and How to Avoid Them

 Insurance verification seems straightforward, but there are numerous pitfalls that can lead to claim denials, delayed payments, and unhappy patients.
-Understanding these common mistakes and how to avoid them can save your practice significant time, money, and frustration.
+With nearly 75% of all dental claim denials caused by preventable administrative errors, the verification process is where most revenue leakage begins.
+The average practice loses $30,000 to $60,000 annually from verification-related mistakes alone.
+Understanding these common errors and how to avoid them can save your practice significant time, money, and frustration.
+Here are the ten most costly verification mistakes we see dental practices make, and exactly how to fix each one.

 Mistake #1: Verifying Only Once

 Many practices verify insurance when a patient first joins the practice and then rely on that information for future visits.
-This is a critical mistake because insurance coverage can change at any time due to job changes, policy updates, or plan modifications.
+This is one of the most expensive mistakes a practice can make because insurance coverage changes far more frequently than most teams realize.
+Job changes, employer plan switches, annual renewals, policy modifications, and coverage terminations all happen without your office being notified.

 Mistake #2: Incomplete Verification